Space-Efficient Manifest Contracts: Related work

 Some earlier work uses first-class casts, whereas our casts are always applied to a term~\cite{Belo11fh,Knowles10hybrid}.
 It is of course possible to $\eta$-expand a cast with an abstraction, so no expressiveness is lost.
 Leaving casts fully applied saves us from the puzzling rules managing how casts work on other casts in space-efficient semantics, like: $ \langle \ottnt{T_{{\mathrm{11}}}} \mathord{ \rightarrow } \ottnt{T_{{\mathrm{12}}}} \mathord{ \overset{\bullet}{\Rightarrow} } \ottnt{T_{{\mathrm{21}}}} \mathord{ \rightarrow } \ottnt{T_{{\mathrm{22}}}} \rangle^{ \ottnt{l} } ~ \langle \ottnt{T_{{\mathrm{11}}}} \mathord{ \overset{\bullet}{\Rightarrow} } \ottnt{T_{{\mathrm{12}}}} \rangle^{ \ottnt{l'} } ~ \!\! \longrightarrow _{ \mathsf{F} } \langle \ottnt{T_{{\mathrm{21}}}} \mathord{ \overset{\bullet}{\Rightarrow} } \ottnt{T_{{\mathrm{22}}}} \rangle^{ \ottnt{l} } ~ $\!\!.

-Previous approaches to space-efficiency have focused on gradual typing~\cite{Siek06gradual}, using coercions~\cite{Henglein94dynamic}, casts, casts annotated with intermediate types a/k/a \textit{threesomes}, or some combination of all three~\cite{Siek09casts, Siek10threesomes, Herman10space, Siek12interpretations, Garcia13threesomes}.
-Recent work relates all three frameworks, making particular use of coercions~\cite{Anonymous14coercions}.
+Previous approaches to space-efficiency have focused on gradual typing~\cite{Siek06gradual}.
+This work uses coercions~\cite{Henglein94dynamic}, casts, casts annotated with intermediate types a/k/a \textit{threesomes}, or some combination of all three~\cite{Siek09casts, Siek10threesomes, Herman10space, Siek12interpretations, Garcia13threesomes}.
+Recent work relates all three frameworks, making particular use of coercions~\cite{Siek15coercions}.
 Our type structure differs from that of gradual types, so our space bounds come in a somewhat novel form.
 Gradual types, without the more complicated checking that comes with predicate contracts, allow for simpler designs. \Citet{Siek10threesomes} can define a simple recursive operator on labeled types with a strong relationship to subtyping, the fundamental property of casts.
 We haven't been able to discover a connection in our setting.
 Instead, we ignore the type structure of functions and focus our attention on managing labels in lists of first-order predicate contracts.
-Gradual types occasionally have simpler proofs, too, e.g., by induction on evaluation~\cite{Siek09casts}; even when strong reasoning principles are needed, the presence of dynamic types leads them to use bisimulation~\cite{Siek10threesomes,Garcia13threesomes,Anonymous14coercions}.
+In the gradual world, only \Citet{Rastogi12inference} take a similar approach, ``recursively deconstruct[ing] higher-order types down to their first-order parts'' when they compute the closure of flows into and out of type variables.
+Gradual types occasionally have simpler proofs, too, e.g., by induction on evaluation~\cite{Siek09casts}; even when strong reasoning principles are needed, the presence of dynamic types leads them to use bisimulation~\cite{Siek10threesomes,Garcia13threesomes,Siek15coercions}.
 We use logical relations because \lambdah's type structure is readily available, and because they allow us to easily reason about how checks evaluate.

 Our coercions are inspired by Henglein's coercions for modeling injection to and projection from the dynamic type~\cite{Henglein94dynamic}.
 Henglein's primitive coercions tag and untag values, while ours represent checks to be performed on base types; both our formulation and Henglein's use structural function coercions.